Thtcare/biga_workshop/Linux Installation.md

 # Install Ubuntu
 1. Turn windows features on or off
-\t - Type “Turn windows features on or off” on search bar
+    - Type “Turn windows features on or off” on search bar
-\t - Select “Windows Subsystem for Linux” and click OK
+    - Select “Windows Subsystem for Linux” and click OK